mzshieh/topc2020web/index.md

 A team must have a coach, three contestants and at most one reserved team member.
 The coach must be authorized to represent the school.
-The coach certifies the eligibilities of the contestants and is the official point-of- contact.
+The coach certifies the eligibilities of the contestants and is the official point-of-contact.
 All contestants and reserved team member must satisfy the ICPC official rules.
 None of them may serve as a coach.

 ## Ethics